JanmejayM/Smart-Lock-System/README.md

+Project idea and codes all developed by:
+         Janmejay Mohapatra
+B.Tech Electrical & Electronics Engineering

 # Smart-Lock-System
 Smart Lock System Using Arduino and NodeMCU with BLYNK In this project, we have made the Smart Lock System Using Arduino , Keypad & NodeMCU.
 As thefts are increasing day by day security is becoming a major concern nowadays.
 So a digital code lock can secure your home or locker easily.
 It will open your door only when the right password is entered.